iRaccPro/iRaccPro/README.md

 ## Hi there 👋

 I'm Zach, I am a computer science student at Purdue University, with a specialization in systems and security.
-I'm an aspiring security researcher and software engineer.
+I'm an aspiring security researcher and embedded software engineer.
 My interests primarily focus on cybersecurity, particularly red team operations within industrial control systems and low level systems.
 I mostly design tools for examining and modeling vulnerabilities and system behaviors, but I also have plenty of scripts from my side projects and from competitions.

 <img src="https://tryhackme-badges.s3.amazonaws.com/iRaccPro.png" alt="TryHackMe">